 McKenzie Postdoctoral Fellow

-Dr Kathleen Birrell is a McKenzie Postdoctoral Fellow at Melbourne Law School.
+Dr Kathleen Birrell (PhD, LLB (Hons), BA (Hons), Grad Dip Arts) is a McKenzie Postdoctoral Fellow at Melbourne Law School.
 Her postdoctoral project is focused on encounters between juridical, political and cultural narratives in the context of climate change.

 Her research adopts critical legal methodologies to consider the limits and possibilities of rights and obligations and encounters between laws in the context of the Anthropocene thesis.
+She is co-editor, with Daniel Matthews, of a special issue for the journal Law & Critique, entitled Laws for the Anthropocene: Orientations, Encounters, Imaginaries (2020).
 Her research is strongly interdisciplinary, encompassing environmental and climate change law, rights law, property law and native title, and intersects with Indigenous jurisprudences, literature and the environmental humanities.

 Kathleen is the author of Indigeneity: Before and Beyond the Law (Routledge, 2016).
 This book examines contested notions of indigeneity, the troubled juxtaposition of law and justice in the context of Indigenous legal claims and literary expressions, the contested history and jurisprudence of native title, international and national discourses of rights and recognition, postcolonialism and resistance in ‘settler’ nation states, and the mutually constitutive relation between law and literature.